pastisrb/presentations/20130417_sidekiq/one/slidesA.md

       include Sidekiq::Worker

       def perform(params1, params2)
-        # do what you here
+        # do what you want here
       end
     end